 A virtual conference, for real world problems.
-Join us on a trip around the world through the lens of wildland fire.
-Across four days in May 2021, the IAWF will present real world risks and opportunities in an online environment.
+Across four days in May 2021, the IAWF presented real world risks and opportunities in an online environment.
 We will connect a truly international audience, with global topics and speakers from around the world, on different continents and time zones.
-The IAWF 16th Wildland Fire Safety Summit and the 6th Human Dimensions of Wildland Fire Conference will address the issues that make the global wildland fire community safe, smart and supported.
+The IAWF 16th Wildland Fire Safety Summit and the 6th Human Dimensions of Wildland Fire Conference addressed the issues that make the global wildland fire community safe, smart and supported.

 Potential Operational Delineations (PODs) is a spatial wildfire planning framework that brings together operational fire responses and landscape management goals from Forest Planning documents.
 The PODs risk-based framework helps managers weigh a portfolio of landscape values, including human assets and natural resources, current conditions, responder safety, and likely fire outcomes to identify appropriate fire management objectives.
 Across the country, more than 30 National Forests have begun developing and implementing this planning framework with local partners complementing the Shared Stewardship efforts.

 Cathelijne Stoof, Wageningen University, Netherlands

 Tomás Withington, Administración de Parques Nacionales de Argentina, Argentina

 Cristiano Foderi, University of Firenze, Italy

 Erin Belval, Colorado State University, USA

 This video provides a brief overview of a new approach to examine the potential health effects that wildland firefighters may experience working on wildland fires.
 This effort is a collaboration between the National Institute for Occupation Safety and Health (NIOSH), the U.S. Forest Service and the National Park Service.